Open Access Theses

 Publishing after your thesis is open access

-Historically, publishers would not consider submissions that had been adapted from theses available online, just as, historically, many publishers would not accept submissions that had been shared as preprints.
-Today, however, it is increasingly rare for publishers to reject work for appearing in earlier forms as online theses or preprints, whether the submission is for a journal article, book chapter, or monograph.
+In the past, publishers would not consider submissions adapted from theses available online.
+This reflected a hesitation to consider submissions that had been shared as preprints.
+But today it is very rare for publishers to reject work that appeared online in earlier forms, including as theses or preprints.

-The Committee on Publication Ethics (COPE) states that online theses should not be considered prior publications that would prevent submission to a publisher: “Where a thesis (or chapter) contains otherwise unpublished work … it should not be considered prior publication.
+The Committee on Publication Ethics (COPE) reinforces this view: “Where a thesis (or chapter) contains otherwise unpublished work … it should not be considered prior publication.
 That is, it is acceptable for the work, or parts of the work … to be submitted … to a publisher for publication” (COPE Best practice for theses publishing, 2017).

 If an editor or publisher requests that a thesis be taken offline, embargoed, or placed under access restrictions for publishing reasons, graduate researchers must negotiate on the terms of publication.
-Any agreement entered into with a publisher must accommodate the University making the thesis publicly available in Minerva Access (see “Can I choose not to make my graduate research thesis open access?” in the FAQ below).
+Any publishing agreement must allow the University to make the thesis publicly available in Minerva Access.
+For more information, see “Can I choose not to make my graduate research thesis open access?” in the FAQ below.

 FAQ